hawklu212/Inventory_Application_CSV/README.md

 For the sake of running across different operating systems or environments, I may containerize these functions with docker and run as a docker container, this would require more installations but would ensure required packages are installed in a more organized fashion.

+The existing product list presently is quite small, however, if this got bigger, the product display list would not be able to show them all on 1 screen, as such, I will likely configure a scrollbar in the future, and also likely add a search option for specific name/quantity/price products.